MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 - [Install Azure CLI version 2.46.0 or higher](/cli/azure/install-azure-cli) to run Azure CLI commands.
   - When you're prompted, install Azure CLI extensions on first use.
 For more information about extensions, see [Use extensions with Azure CLI](/cli/azure/azure-cli-extensions-overview).
   - Run [az version](/cli/azure/reference-index?#az-version) to find the version and dependent libraries that are installed.
 To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az-upgrade).
 - Ensure you have the necessary Red Hat licenses.
 You need to have a Red Hat Account with Red Hat Subscription Management (RHSM) entitlement for Red Hat JBoss EAP.
-This entitlement will let the Azure portal install the Red Hat tested and certified JBoss EAP version.
+This entitlement lets the Azure portal install the Red Hat tested and certified JBoss EAP version.
   > [!NOTE]
   > If you don't have an EAP entitlement, you can sign up for a free developer subscription through the [Red Hat Developer Subscription for Individuals](https://developers.redhat.com/register).
-Write down the account details, which will be used as the *RHSM username* and *RHSM password* in the next section.
+Write down the account details, which is used as the *RHSM username* and *RHSM password* in the next section.
-- After you're registered, you can find the necessary credentials (*Pool IDs*) by following steps below.
-The *Pool IDs* will also be used as the *RHSM Pool ID with EAP entitlement* later.
+- After you're registered, you can find the necessary credentials (*Pool IDs*) by using the following steps.
+The *Pool IDs* are also used as the *RHSM Pool ID with EAP entitlement* later.
-  - Sign in to your [Red Hat account](https://sso.redhat.com).
+  1. Sign in to your [Red Hat account](https://sso.redhat.com).
-  - The first time you sign in, you'll be asked to complete your profile.
+  1. The first time you sign in, you're asked to complete your profile.
 Make sure you select **Personal** for the **Account Type**, as shown in the following screenshot.

     :::image type="content" source="media/migrate-jboss-eap-to-vm-manually/update-account-type-as-personal.png" alt-text="Screenshot of selecting 'Personal' for the 'Account Type'." lightbox="media/migrate-jboss-eap-to-vm-manually/update-account-type-as-personal.png":::

-  - In the tab where you're signed in, open [Red Hat Developer Subscription for Individuals](https://aka.ms/red-hat-individual-dev-sub).
+  1. In the tab where you're signed in, open [Red Hat Developer Subscription for Individuals](https://aka.ms/red-hat-individual-dev-sub).
 This link takes you to all of the subscriptions in your account for the appropriate SKU.
-  - Select the first subscription from the **All purchased Subscriptions** table.
+  1. Select the first subscription from the **All purchased Subscriptions** table.
-  - Copy and write down the value following **Master Pools** from **Pool IDs**.
+  1. Copy and write down the value following **Master Pools** from **Pool IDs**.

 - A Java JDK, Version 11.
-In this guide we recommend [Red Hat Build of OpenJDK](https://developers.redhat.com/products/openjdk/download).
+In this guide, we recommend [Red Hat Build of OpenJDK](https://developers.redhat.com/products/openjdk/download).
 Ensure that your `JAVA_HOME` environment variable is set correctly in the shells in which you run the commands.
 - [Git](https://git-scm.com/downloads); use `git --version` to test whether `git` works.
 This tutorial was tested with version 2.25.1.
 - [Maven](https://maven.apache.org/download.cgi); use `mvn -version` to test whether `mvn` works.
 This tutorial was tested with version 3.6.3.

 ## Prepare the environment

-In this section, you'll set up the infrastructure within which you'll install the JDK, Red Hat JBoss EAP, and the PostgreSQL JDBC driver.
+In this section, you set up the infrastructure within which you install the JDK, Red Hat JBoss EAP, and the PostgreSQL JDBC driver.

 ### Assumptions

-This tutorial will configure a Red Hat JBoss EAP cluster in domain mode with an administration server and two managed servers on a total of three VMs.
+This tutorial configures a Red Hat JBoss EAP cluster in domain mode with an administration server and two managed servers on a total of three VMs.
 To configure the cluster, you need to create the following three Azure VMs:

 - An admin VM (VM name `adminVM`) runs as the domain controller.
 - Two managed VMs (VM names `mspVM1` and `mspVM2`) run as host controller.